 Asbestos is a dangerous material used in various trades throughout the 19th and 20th centuries.
 Despite the restrictions and banning of its use in the late 20th century, many buildings today still contain it.

-Those working within the trades industry are at high risk of coming into contact with asbestos.
+As a result, those working within the trades industry are at high risk of coming into contact with the material.

 With the consequences being severe and sometimes fatal diseases if fibres are released and inhaled, workers must be aware of the risks and preventative measures to keep themselves safe and reduce the risk of related health issues.